University of Missouri - Columbia Archives

 (A90-4; A94-142)

 NOTE - The above example applies only to full inventories.
-If the paragraph has been part of a summary description, the collection number or numbers would precede the accession number or numbers on the line preceding the descriptive text.
-See Policy # 9, Summary Descriptions, for more in-depth explanation.
+If the paragraph were part of a summary description, the collection number or numbers would precede the accession number or numbers on the line preceding the descriptive text.
+See the Summary Descriptions policy for more in-depth explanation.

-6-6-9.
-Summary Description: When a full inventory is not available for publication on the Web page, the Kardex description or a summary description serves as an intermediary descriptive tool for researchers until a full inventory can be produced.
+6-5-13.
+Summary Description: When a full inventory is not available for publication on the web page, the Kardex description or a summary description serves as an intermediary descriptive tool for researchers until a full inventory can be produced.

-6-6-10.
+6-5-14.
 Historical or Biographical Note: This block consists of an administrative program history, when the finding aid is describing the official department records or organizational records.
 The two or three paragraphs need not include a listing of the administrators who directed the office, program or organization.
 When the finding aid is being prepared for an individual, then it should include of a brief biographical sketch highlighting the individual's involvement with the University of Missouri.
+For a summary-level description, biographical or administrative information, when warranted, can be placed in a "Note to Researcher" below the location and extent line of the Series.

 Series Outline